Projection depth for functional data: Practical issues, computation and applications: Simulations

 The results show that \RPD{} consistently delivers near-perfect performance across all considered models.
-In the simple Model~\ref{ModelD1}, all depth notions are able to accurately detect the shift in outlying functions.
+In the simple Model~\ref{ModelD1}, all depth measures are able to accurately detect the shift in outlying functions.
 Models~\ref{ModelD2}, \ref{ModelD3}, and~\ref{ModelD4} involve location, covariance-structure, and shifted periodic outliers, respectively.
-These types of outliers are more challenging to identify; however, they still manifest themselves as pointwise vertical deviations, which explains why the remaining depth notions (not necessarily projection-based) continue to exhibit reasonably good performance.
+These types of outliers are more challenging to identify; however, they still manifest themselves as pointwise vertical deviations, which explains why the remaining depth measures (not necessarily projection-based) continue to exhibit reasonably good performance.
 For instance, in Model~\ref{ModelD2}, \FD{} (and the closely related \MBD{}) performs comparably to \RPD{}.
-In Model~\ref{ModelD3}, good detection results are obtained by \RHD{}, and in particular also by \ID{} and \SD{}.
-In contrast, for Model~\ref{ModelD4}, all considered depth notions except \RPD{} yield an average rank of the outlying curves exceeding $0.11$, indicating that the set of lowest-depth curves already contains a substantial number of non-outlying observations.
+In Model~\ref{ModelD3}, good detection results are obtained by \RHD{}, and particularly by \ID{}.
+In contrast, for Model~\ref{ModelD4}, all considered depth measures except \RPD{} yield a large average rank of the outlying curves, indicating that the set of lowest-depth curves already contains a substantial number of non-outlying observations.
 Even at this stage, \RPD{} maintains consistently strong performance.
 The main strength of \RPD{} becomes evident in Models~\ref{ModelD5} and~\ref{ModelD6}.
 In these settings, the outliers tend to remain within the central region of the data cloud while having markedly different shapes.
 Here, the advantage of \RPD{} stems from its projection-based nature, whereas depths such as \FD{}, \ID{}, or \MBD{} rely solely on pointwise vertical deviations and therefore fail to adequately capture such shape outlyingness.
-The only competing depth that still provides reasonably good performance is \RHD{}, and only when using a small regularization parameter $u=0.001$.
-In contrast, \RPD{} achieves almost perfect results in both models.
+The only competing depth that still gives reasonably good performance is \RHD{}, and only when using a small regularization parameter $u=0.001$.
+In contrast, the~\RPD{} achieves very good results in both models~\ref{ModelD5} and~\ref{ModelD6} for $u=0.1$, and performs nearly perfectly for $u=0.001$.

-For Model~\ref{ModelD6}, we observe that \RPD{} with regularization parameter $u=0.1$ performs worse than \RPD{} with $u=0.001$.
+For Models~\ref{ModelD5} and~\ref{ModelD6}, we observe that \RPD{} with regularization parameter $u=0.1$ performs worse than \RPD{} with $u=0.001$.
 This behavior is explained by the fact that stronger regularization leads to reduced sensitivity of the depth.
 Consequently, for the purpose of outlier detection, we generally recommend using a very small value of the regularization parameter $u$, such as $u=0.001$, as employed here.